Lacquer: Sheen measurement

 Lacquer sheen is a measurement of the shine for a given lacquer.
 Different manufacturers have their own names and standards for their sheen.
-The most common names from least shiny to most shiny are: flat, matte, egg shell, satin, semi-gloss, and gloss (high).
+The most common names from least shiny to most shiny are: flat, matte, eggshell, satin, semi-gloss, and gloss (high).

 Shellac-based lacquers

 In India shellac derived from insect lac was used since ancient times.
 Shellac is the secretion of the lac bug (Tachardia lacca Kerr. or Laccifer lacca).
 It is used for wood finish, lacquerware, skin cosmetic, ornaments, dye for textiles, production of different grades of shellac for surface coating.